 This refreshing Turnip and Pomegranate salad is a great addition to a regular family meal.

-Few weeks back, we went vegetable picking on a farm.
+A few weeks back, we went vegetable picking on a farm.
 There I got the freshest vegetables I could get my hands on.
-We plucked broccoli, luscious green swiss chard, beautiful white cauliflower and fresh herbs.
+We plucked broccoli, luscious green swiss chard, beautiful white cauliflower, and fresh herbs.

-My daughter likes having raw vegetables more than cooked version, so I wanted to make something that would make turnips appetizing to her.
+My daughter likes having raw vegetables more than the cooked versions, so I wanted to make something that would make turnips appetizing to her.
 I thought of making this Turnip Salad and added pomegranate to it.

 In the following recipe, I have used young turnips since there are less intense in flavor.
 And their mild sweet taste is preferred by little ones.
 I have shredded the turnips and added pomegranate seeds.

 Turnips are a good source of vitamin A, vitamin C, vitamin K, calcium, folate, fiber, and manganese.
 It has various antioxidant and anti-inflammatory benefits.
 They support cardiovascular and digestive health.
 Turnips are mostly available with their roots attached to greens.

 Here’s the recipe.

-- 1 turnip (shredded)
+- 1 Turnip (shredded)

-- 2 tbsp roasted peanuts (crushed into small pieces, if serving it to toddlers)
+- 2 tbsp Roasted Peanuts (crushed into small pieces, if serving it to toddlers)

-- 1 tbsp cilantro (chopped)
+- 1 tbsp Cilantro (chopped)

-- 1 tsp lemon juice
+- 1 tsp Lemon Juice

-- A pinch of sugar
+- A pinch of Sugar

 - Salt to taste.

-- Wash, peel and shred the turnip.
+Wash, peel and shred the turnip.

-- In a mixing bowl, add shredded turnip, pomegranate, chopped cilantro, peanuts, lemon juice, salt, and sugar.
+In a mixing bowl, add shredded turnip, pomegranate, chopped cilantro, peanuts, lemon juice, salt, and sugar.
 Mix everything well.

-- Now in a pan, heat oil and add cumin and mustard seeds.
+Now in a pan, heat oil and add cumin and mustard seeds.
 Once they crackle turn off the heat and add the spiced oil to the salad.

 Mix again and check for seasoning.

-Talk to your baby’s Pediatrician before starting any new food.
+Talk to your baby’s pediatrician before starting any new food.

 © EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.